-The year 2007 appears to have been an above-average year for precipitation.
-After two years of above-average precipitation, streamflows were much improved for 2007.
-Water levels in the alluvial aquifer remained very stable in Hamilton County, increased in Kearny, Finney and Ford counties, but declined in Gray County.
-Water levels in the Ogallala-High Plains aquifer continued to decline as well as the two Dakota wells in Finney and Ford counties.
+The year 2008 appears to have been a slightly above average year for precipitation with 19.73 in.
+After two years of above average or near average precipitation, streamflows were improved for 2008.
+Water levels in the alluvial aquifer have remained relatively stable in Hamilton County, increased in Kearny County, but declined in Finney, Ford and Gray counties.
+Water levels in the Ogallala-High Plains aquifer continued to decline as well as the Dakota well in Finney County and FO19 in Ford County.
+However, the Ford County Dakota well FO09 experienced a 10.65 ft increase from 2008 to 2009.
 The five-year rolling averages for the subbasin show a net decline.
-Water use in 2006 was below average but up from the last two years.
+Reported water use in 2007 was below average and was the lowest reported usage for the twenty year period.
 Continued monitoring of hydrologic conditions and their response to climate variations is important for evaluating the long term effects of water usage on this subbasin and protection of property rights.
 It is equally important to understand how fast the system recovers after recharge events as it is to understand the impacts of pumping and other factors on the hydrologic system.